Here is our QR code that will take you to our website. Feel free to print it out and keep nearby.

-Contact Information: Email: firstname.lastname@example.org **If you have lost a copy of the current schedule with student phone numbers, please e-mail me and put "Student Schedule Copy" as the subject.**
+Contact Information: Email: firstname.lastname@example.org **If you have lost a copy of the current schedule with student phone numbers, and student contact info, please e-mail me and put "Student Schedule Copy" as the subject.**

 Stephanie Preucil has been teaching violin privately for thirty five years and currently has a studio of fifty students.
 In January 2006 Stephanie was the recipient of the Illinois ASTA Most Outstanding Studio Teacher Award.
 She enjoys coaching chamber music and teaching theory and history classes to her students.
 Previously, she was an active faculty member of the Music Center of the North Shore (now Music Institute of Chicago) for ten years.
 Prior to living in Illinois, she taught in Rochester, New York, Detroit, Michigan, and at Lawrence University in Appleton, Wisconsin.
 She served on the faculty of the Interlochen Center for the Arts in Michigan summer festival.
 Currently, she enjoys giving sectionals and coaching chamber music for the Schaumburg Youth Symphony Orchestra.